-Regularly performing in major Swedish venues, he has appeared internationally in venues including Concertgebouw Amsterdam, Prinzregententheater and Gasteig Munich, Tokyo Bunka Kaikan, Seoul Art Center, and Brucknerhaus Linz.
+Regularly performing in major Swedish venues, he has appeared internationally in venues including Concertgebouw Amsterdam, Prinzregententheater and Gasteig Munich, Tokyo Bunka Kaikan, Seoul Art Center and Brucknerhaus Linz.
 He has partaken in festivals such as Enescu Festival (Romania), Festival Dag in de Branding (the Netherlands) and the El Jem Festival (Tunisia).
-As a soloist, he has worked with orchestras such as London Philharmonic Orchestra (UK), Swedish Radio Symphony Orchestra, Gävle Symphony Orchestra (Sweden), Querétaro Philharmonic Orchestra (Mexiko), and Incheon Philharmonic Orchestra (South Korea).
+As a soloist, he has worked with orchestras such as London Philharmonic Orchestra (UK), the Swedish Radio Symphony Orchestra, Gävle Symphony Orchestra (Sweden), Tallin Chamber Orchestra (Estonia), Querétaro Philharmonic Orchestra (Mexiko) and Incheon Philharmonic Orchestra (South Korea).
 Upcoming soloist engagements for 2022-23 include BBC Philharmonic, Spanish National Orchestra, Bielefelder Philharmoniker and Orquesta de Valencia.

-Equally, in demand as a chamber musician, he regularly performs with string players and singers all over Europe and has made critically acclaimed appearances and tours in Germany, France, The Netherlands, Czech Republic, China, Japan, and South Korea.
+Equally in demand as a chamber musician, he regularly performs with string players and singers all over Europe and have made critically acclaimed appearances and tours in Germany, France, The Netherlands, Czech Republic, China, Japan and South Korea.